Pokis/spark/docs/10-experience-roadmap.md

 - Ethical supporter additions: **implemented** as cosmetics/comfort; all core executive-function support remains free.

-This is the next product backlog after the release-readiness review.
-It favors improvements that make Spark calmer, faster, clearer, and more useful without adding a server, sensitive permissions, compulsive engagement, or a large maintenance burden.
+This was the product backlog after the release-readiness review.
+It favored improvements that make Spark calmer, faster, clearer, and more useful without adding a server, sensitive permissions, compulsive engagement, or a large maintenance burden.